Processing and saving information

 The following exercises teach you how to make a distinction between citing, paraphrasing and plagiarising.

-- Now look at the example of paraphrasing and citing below.
+- Now look at this example of paraphrasing and citing:

 Now you have seen that you have to cite or paraphrase your information correctly.

 As you have seen, a scientific article refers to the work of others.
 These references are put in a reference list (also known as literature list), which makes it possible for readers to retrieve the information that was used.

 Now let’s take a closer look at the structure of a reference list.

 - Read the TUlib module How to cite (http://tulib.tudelft.nl/writing-publishing/how-to-cite/#formatting-your-references) from “Formatting your references” onwards.